 Conduct thorough training for new hires.

 An employment firm called Conversion Interactive Agency reports that most drivers will decide within the first 72 hours of orientation how long they will stay with their new employer.
-Given this, it’s essential to make a good first impression!
+Given this, it’s essential to make a good first impression.
 One of the central causes of driver turnover is lack of training, so provide a structured onboarding process for all new drivers.
 Though your workload may be high, don’t skip out on showing newbies the ropes and giving them time to learn the ins and outs of your business.
 Given that the first day at work will create long-term impressions, you want to appear organized, dedicated, and effective.

-Businesses can avoid driver turnover from the get-go if they understand their employees’ expectations for the role.
+Businesses can reduce driver turnover from the get-go if they understand their employees’ expectations for the role.
 The essential bases to cover are confirming the miles each driver will receive, clearly communicating pay structure, and providing contact information for the fleet manager to discuss any issues.
 A survey conducted by People Element shows that 47% of drivers quit because they get fewer miles—or less pay—than they were promised at hiring.

 Though pay and mileage are the main reasons that drivers quit, their relationship with management isn’t far behind.
 That same study by People Element shows that 42% of drivers quit because they didn’t get enough feedback from their manager.
-Having a supervisor who is sympathetic to employee problems, quick to respond, and good at solving conflict can reduce turnover and boost employee engagement.
+Having a supervisor who is sympathetic to employee problems, quick to respond, and good at solving conflict can reduce driver turnover and boost engagement.